jackmaden/philosophybreak/src/pages/articles/epicureanism-defined-philosophy-is-a-form-of-therapy/index.md

 Follow these four mantras, Epicureans advise, and you’ll be well on your way to living a tranquil life of _ataraxia_, a happy life free from anxiety.

-We explore the first two of these in our articles covering [Lucretius on why mortality (and the afterlife) are nothing to fear](/articles/why-death-is-nothing-to-fear-lucretius-epicureanism/), as well [Epicurus on the true nature of death](/articles/epicurus-on-why-death-should-not-concern-us/).
+We explore the first two of these in our articles covering [Lucretius on why mortality (and the afterlife) are nothing to fear](/articles/why-death-is-nothing-to-fear-lucretius-epicureanism/), as well as [Epicurus on the true nature of death](/articles/epicurus-on-why-death-should-not-concern-us/).

 For the remainder of _this_ article, let’s consider the third mantra — what’s good is easy to get — to see Epicurus’s therapeutic approach to philosophy in action.